-ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE

-A. I do NOT consent to the release of directory information about the student named below by Great Hearts Northern Oaks to outside sources, as described in the School's Notice of Directory Information, except as authorized by law.

-B. I do NOT consent to the release of photographs or directory information within the Great Hearts Texas school system in sources such as yearbooks, rosters for sports information, and programs or articles.
+ALL STUDENTS PLEASE MARK EACH APPLICABLE SPACE A. <input type="checkbox"/> I do NOT consent to the release of directory information about the student named below by Great Hearts Monte Vista North to outside sources, as described in the School's Notice of Directory Information, except as authorized by law.
+B. <input type="checkbox"/> I do NOT consent to the release of photographs or directory information within the Great Hearts Monte Vista North school system in sources such as yearbooks, rosters for sports information, and programs or articles.